barisgudenolu/barisgudenolu/README.md

 - Exploring Ethical Hacking
 - Learning more about Web3

 Currently a Comp.
-Engineering Student at DAU, but I accept comissions.
+Engineering Student at EMU, and I accept comissions.

 Most of the stuff I upload are just Me figuring out new stuff and documenting it.
 <br />